garaxer/naturalTwitter/README.md

  instead of posting with the form use client side js to retrieve the post results which can just be JSOn like in the chat app example.

  npm install wordnet-db
+  npm install compromise
+maybe find two users and see which one uses more verbs or something.